 Mastering the Half Marathon: Tailored 6‑20 Week Plans for Every Age‑Group Runner

-That moment, suspended between nerves and excitement, set the tone for every kilometre I’d later log.
-It reminded me that a half marathon isn’t just a distance – it’s a conversation between body, mind and the miles we choose to trust.
+That uncertainty, wedged between nerves and anticipation, shaped how I ran every subsequent kilometer.
+It taught me that a half marathon isn’t just a distance.
+It’s a conversation between body, mind, and the miles we choose to trust.

-A few years later, a seasoned runner – let’s call her Maya – shared a different approach.
-She spoke of personalised pace zones that felt more like a dialogue than a directive.
-Instead of a single “steady‑state” speed, she broke her runs into nuanced segments: easy‑zone (Zone 2), tempo‑zone (Zone 3), and race‑pace blocks (Zone 4‑5).
-The magic was that each zone matched her current fitness, not a static number on a treadmill.
+Years later, Maya, a runner I knew, showed me something different.
+She trained with personalised pace zones, but used them as guidance rather than rigid rules.
+Rather than a single “steady-state” speed, she organized her runs into distinct segments: easy-zone (Zone 2), tempo-zone (Zone 3), and race-pace blocks (Zone 4-5).
+The difference was that each zone matched where her fitness actually was, not some predetermined number on a treadmill.

 Why zones matter